PatrickF1/fzf.fish/README.md

 ### Change the files searched

-To pass custom options to `fd` when it is executed to populate the list of files for the search files feature, set the `fzf_fd_opts` variable.
+To pass custom options to `fd` when it is executed to populate the list of files for the search directory feature, set the `fzf_fd_opts` variable.
 For example, to include hidden files but not `.git`, put this in your `config.fish`:

 ```fish
 set fzf_fd_opts --hidden --exclude=.git
 ```

-### Change the key binding or Fzf options for a single command
+### Change the key binding for a single command

 See the [FAQ][] Wiki page.